okay1204/manhunt/README.md

 Q: What if the runner and hunters are in a different dimension?
 A: The hunter's compass will point to the portal that the runner went through. _If the hunters are in a dimension before the runner, the compass will point back to the portal they used._

+Q: What if a hunter dies?
+A: The hunter will not drop the compass, and will respawn with another one.

 _More will be added if needed_